Myanmar: Protesters defy rising death toll | DW | 20.03.2021

 Fresh bloodshed was reported in Myanmar as protesters returned to the streets to march against the military junta.

-Protesters came out onto the streets across Myanmar on Saturday as they maintained their defiance of the military junta and its violent crackdown.
+Opponents of the Myanmar junta came out onto the streets across Myanmar on Saturday as they maintained their defiance of the military coup and the ensuing violent crackdown.

 At least one person was killed overnight in the northern ruby-mining town of Mogok when security forces opened fire.